Krisia Todorova

 Krisia Marinova Todorova (Крисия Маринова Тодорова, born 1 June 2004) is a Bulgarian singer, composer and songwriter.

-Along with the Hassan and Ibrahim Ignatov, she represented Bulgaria at the Junior Eurovision Song Contest 2014 in Malta with a song she made "Planet of the Children".
+Along with the Hassan and Ibrahim Ignatov twins, she represented Bulgaria at the Junior Eurovision Song Contest 2014 in Malta with a song she made "Planet of the Children".
 They scored in second place, while receiving the most points from the press votes.

 The following year she released "Discover", the Junior Eurovision Song Contest 2015 official song, in Arena Armeec, Sofia., "Planet of the Children" and "I'd like to draw a dream" at the "New Wave Junior" 2015 festival, in Sochi, Russian Federation.

 in 2015, Todorova and the Seven-Eight Production Company received the NASO Grand Prize for their contribution to the social development of Bulgaria.

 Early and personal life

 Born in Varna on 1 June 2004, Todorova now lives in Razgrad.
 She is the daughter of Marin Todorov and Angelina Todorova.
 She has two sisters, Tiffany Todorova (born 2000) and Marina Todorova (2009).

 She started studying music when she was six years old in a variety of music schools in Bulgaria, and is currently studying music at the "Centre for work with Children" in Razgrad with vocal teacher Svilena Decheva, where she sings and plays the piano.
 She studied at "Vasil Levski" Primary School in 7200 Razgrad, and since 15 September 2018 she is a student of the National School of Music "Lyubomir Pipkov" in Sofia.

 Her hobbies include drawing and dancing – especially classical ballet.
 Her favourite subject at school is Mathematics, Man And Society and the English language.
 Her favourite singers are Ariana Grande, Lili Ivanova, Lara Fabian, Mariana Popova, Celine Dion, Christina Aguilera and Beyoncé.